OctopusDeploy/docs/src/shared-content/scripts/create-release-with-version-scripts.include.md

     releaseVersion := ""

-	// Check to see if the nexversionincrement property is nil if nil == template["NextVersionIncrement"] {
+	// Check to see if the NextVersionIncrement property is nil if nil == template["NextVersionIncrement"] {
 		// Project uses a package instead of a template, get the latest version of the package deploymentProcess, err := client.DeploymentProcesses.GetByID(project.DeploymentProcessID)